**** For an update on Finnair’s A350 Business Class and quick review of Helsinki to Los Angeles see bottom of page after this initial review.

 **** I recently had the pleasure of flying on Finnair’s inaugural flight from Helsinki to LAX.
 I would like to say I was invited by Finnair, but this was a coincidence and pleasant surprise.
 I was actually in the Finnair Lounge and saw an ad for their new service to Los Angeles starting March 31st.
 Thinking this was an old ad (and not conscious of the date) I asked the agent if it was really a year since this service started.
 She then told me that the flight I was on was the inaugural flight.
 I realized there would be a lot of fanfare at the gate so I quickly headed down there as boarding would start soon anyway.
 Plus as much as I like the Finnair Lounge it was crowded (the Premium section is being renovated).
 By the time I got to the gate boarding had already started so I took about 5 minutes to see the festivities.
 There was food (hamburgers of course) and some models taking photo’s of passengers.
 They also gave out a pair of sunglasses (novelty) as you boarded.

 Most of what I wrote in the review above still applies.
-The main differences are the step at your feat has been reinforced and is now carpeted.
+The main differences are the step at your feet has been reinforced and is now carpeted.
 So it is a huge improvement visually.
 The amenity kit is smaller and no longer has Clarins products.
-This time L A Bruket lip balm and face cream along with an eye-mask and ear plug (still no socks).
+This time L A Bruket lip balm and face cream along with an eye-mask and ear plug (still no socks, but I just read you may be able to request socks and additional items found in their old amenity kits).
 Blankets and pillows were blue instead of green.
 Only 1 hour of free Wi-Fi for Business Class Passengers and Finnair Plus Elite this time unlike the entire flight from BKK to HEL.
 The IFE is the same and kept me entertained, but Phitek headphones replaced the Bose (they were great).
 Lastly, the meal service was slightly different.
 At 10.5 hours, both flight times are similar.
 The appetizer was served alone without a salad and there wasn’t a mid-flight snack option.
 Again, there was some small snacks placed in galley between cabins and in front of forward galley.
 The pre-arrival meal was nicer than the same on the BKK – HEL flight.
 The food was once again very good as was the service.
 In fact, as this was the inaugural flight I think they had their A team servicing the flight.

 I was supposed to fly on the A330 from LHR to HEL (downgrade in equipment) and was curious how the product differentiated between the two aircraft.
 Unfortunately, we had a downgrade in equipment (to an A321 http://patstravelreviews.com/finnair-e190-a319-business-class-review-helsinki-moscow-svo/ ) so I can not comment on that other than the service would be the same.
 I have become a big fan of Finnair’s long-haul service and enjoy Finnair Lounges and flying thru the Helsinki Airport (I love Fazer Chocolate 🙂 ) Besides Los Angeles they have also added a few more cities in North American including SFO on the West Coast.